Our Services -

 During the months of Mid May – Mid November when the gulf stream warms our canyons the pelagic fishery becomes one of the best.
 Fish like Tuna, Mahi, Marlin, Swordfish & Wahoo can be found out there.
 Its like a whole different world 70-100 miles offshore you can see some pretty crazy things, and the fishing out there is even crazier.

-We also offer inshore Bluefin fishing when the time is right, which is usually from June-July.
+We also offer inshore Tuna fishing when the time is right, which is usually from June-August.
 On these trips we leave the dock around 2:30AM to get to the grounds for “gray light” which is right before the sun rises.
-You want to be set up already trolling at this time as it’s when most Tuna feed.
+You want to be set up & ready at this time as it’s when most Tuna feed.
 Depending on the day we could be trolling, chunking, or even my favorite jig & pop.